Franchising may be the next big step for your business.

 Franchising is all about success and taking the business, brand, systems, and know-how that have allowed you to make your business a success and duplicating these systems for your franchisee partners.
 Your business must be successful and must have a track record of results.

-Can your business model be successfully duplicated by franchisee partners?
+Can your business model be successfully duplicated by franchisees?
 If it can, then your business is scalable.
 Scalability questions to consider include:

 - Can you train franchisees to successfully deliver the same products or services that have made your business a success?